People who have leukemia are prone to skin-related problems. These range from rashes to bruises and are commonly seen in both children and adults.

 Conditions and infections like scurvy, sepsis, and scarlet fever can also lead to petechiae.
 So can damage to the skin, like carrying a heavy bag, experiencing blunt force, or a bite wound.

 Medications like blood thinners, antidepressants, and sedatives can also lead to petechiae.
 If you’re concerned, call a doctor, particularly if your petechiae is accompanied by fever, trouble breathing, or a change in consciousness.
-Being able to decipher what a leukemia rash looks like versus a normal rash can be difficult.
-That’s why it’s important to familiarize yourself with additional leukemia symptoms and reach out to a health care professional for a proper diagnosis and specialized cancer care if needed.
+Deciphering a leukemia rash versus a typical rash can be difficult.
+That’s why it’s essential to familiarize yourself with additional leukemia symptoms and contact a healthcare professional for a proper diagnosis and specialized cancer care if needed.

 Abnormal Bleeding Under the Skin